MansorY23/test-work/README.md

+# data engineer test-work
-#test-work with yandex weather api on python requests, and data marts on postgres
+Test-work with yandex weather api on python requests, and data marts on postgres.
-explanation and code inside notebook file
+<br />Explanation of task and code inside notebook file <br>